BoxCast Team • May 4, 2021

 Your streaming setup can be as basic or as complex as you like.
-If you want to keep it simple, all you really need is your smartphone and a streaming app (like Broadcaster for iOS).
+If you want to keep it simple, all you really need is your computer or smartphone — probably things you already own.
 If you want a little more range, you might pair a video camera with a dependable hardware encoder like the BoxCaster.

-Both setups are great — you can use either to stream high-quality live video and simulcast to multiple destinations including Facebook, YouTube, your website, and more.
+Any setup is great — you can use all of them to broadcast high-quality live video and multistream to multiple destinations including Facebook, YouTube, Twitter, your website, and more.
 Here are the pros and cons of each:

 Free with any BoxCast plan, the Broadcaster app is the fastest, easiest way to live stream in HD.